 - If DIY isn’t your style, grab a beverage from the bar at the base lodge and head out to the sun deck to watch skiers come down.
 And enjoy phenomenal views of the basin’s unique topography.

 - If you’re driving up from Denver, take the Loveland Pass off I-70 to enjoy breathtaking views at the Continental Divide.
 Just be forewarned, it’s a doozy of a drive with no guard rails.
-If weather conditions are not ideal, you’ll want to take Highway 6 instead.
+If weather conditions are not ideal, you’ll want to go through the tunnel and around to A-basin instead instead.

 - Arapahoe Basin stays open much later into the Spring than other Colorado resorts.
 You can often ski here until June or even July, depending on snow conditions, thanks to its high elevation and primarily north-facing slopes.